haraka/haraka-net-utils/README.md

 ### is_local_host

-Checks to see if a host name resolves to a local ip.
+Checks to see if a host name matches our server hostname or resolves to any local ip.
+Local IPs include those bound to a local network interface and public IPs discovered with STUN.

 ### is_local_ip